 When’s the last time you’ve come across a platform made by and for women, trans and non-binary people?

 However, as one may imagine, acting as a progressive and distinctive voice that confronts media censorship, hasn’t been easy for Salty.
 Right off the bat, the newsletter was kicked off of Mailchimp for “violating community standards” before finding a scrappy new solution to keep the newsletter going.
-Without detailing all of the numerous cyber attacks, de-platforming and misogynistic harassment campaigns it has endured afterwards, Salty has had to prevail over multiple barriers.
+Salty has had to prevail over plenty of barriers, with all of the numerous cyber attacks, de-platforming and misogynistic harassment campaigns it has since endured.
 Facebook rejected Salty’s ads under the assumption that trans models were promoting escort services and Medium even tried to launch its own outlet called “Salty” with food journalist Mark Bittman.
-Moreover, Instagram regularly censored Salty’s content, which prompted the community to voice against the app’s policies, leading Instagram to change its restrictions surrounding nonbinary nipples.
+Moreover, Instagram regularly censored Salty’s content, which prompted the community to voice against the app’s policies and led the app to change its restrictions surrounding nonbinary nipples.

 You can find more information on the program here.